 Special rules allow people who are terminally ill to get help quickly.
+A terminal illness is a disease or condition that gets worse over time and is expected to cause your death.
 You can apply immediately - it does not matter how long you have had the illness for and there is no set time period for how long you might live for.